PyromancerBoom/ai-hack-nudge/README.md

 # Software Engineering Practices

-**Abstraction Examples**
+###### Abstraction Examples

 **Question**
 `Question.js` is an abstraction of a Question function used to map onto each of the 5 questions generated.
-An previously implemented inferior design of the AI response in the [OpenAIPromptGenerator](/cinnamonroll//src/OpenAIPromptGenerator.js) file is:
+A previously implemented inferior design of the AI response in the [OpenAIPromptGenerator](/cinnamonroll//src/OpenAIPromptGenerator.js) file is:

 ```
 {aiResponseArray.map((question, index) => (